Build an Extremely Powerful DIY Pipe Clamp: Simple Welding Project for a Strong Home Tool

 • Aligning parts before tack welding

-• Holding workpieces safely when you want consistent pressure
+• Holding workpieces when you need steady pressure

 Tools and materials you’ll need

-• Steel frame (U-shape): ~35 cm length of U-shaped or bend-fabricated steel
+• Steel frame: About 35 cm of U-shaped or bend-fabricated steel

-• Round guide tubing: Two short pieces (example build uses short sections like 8 cm each)
+• Round guide tubing: Two short pieces, such as 8 cm each

-• Threaded rod (or threaded shank) for the main tightening mechanism
+• Threaded rod or threaded shank: The main tightening screw

-• Jaw components: Steel pieces for fixed jaw and sliding jaw
+• Jaw components: Steel pieces for the fixed jaw and sliding jaw

-• Optional handle: A bar or tube for turning the screw
+• Handle: A bar or tube for turning the screw

-• Rebar or steel bar sections for compact jaw links (design-dependent)
+• Rebar or steel bar sections: Used for compact jaw links, depending on your layout

 Tools